Getting Started

 Where to play

 Free outdoor courts are everywhere.
 Start with a public park near you and look for "paddle up" or "open play" signs.
 That's how rotations work: you put your paddle on a rack, and you're next when a court opens.
+Our guide to finding courts covers four free sources that work in most US cities.

 Etiquette

 Announce the score before every serve.
 Don't coach unsolicited.
 Say "nice shot" when someone hits one.
 Lose gracefully.
+Open play etiquette in detail if you want to know what good rec players actually do.

 Frequently asked